hackerbay/Employee-Handbook/engineering/environment/README.md

 # Local Development Environment

+- Use an Ubuntu machine.
+That's the best flavor of linux out there.
+We embrace open source and run open source in production, so its best to have your dev environment identical to production.
+If you're using Windows - switch to Ubuntu.
+MacOS is occasionally okay since its POSIX.
+We DON'T recommend using one because its overpriced and gives you exactly the same thing an Ubuntu machine would give you with third the cost.
 - We use Visual Studio Code as our primary IDE.
 If you're using anything else, we HIGHLY recommend you to switch to Visual Studio Code.
 - IMPORTANT: Learning about debuging in VS Code is important.
 It'll save you days of your life (trust us!).
 [Please check this short 8 min video out](https://www.youtube.com/watch?v=2oFKNL7vYV8)
 - IMPORTANT: [Please check this short video on Debugging in Chrome](https://www.youtube.com/watch?v=H0XScE08hy8).
 It's worth watching.